mickelindahl/jenkins_continuous_delivery/README.md

 Choose/add credentials with secret thext that equals the personal access.

 Test connection.

+**Click Advance** and mark **Specify another hook url for GitHub configuration**

+copy `https://jenkins.grassy.se/github-webhook/` and go to repository/s that should have a webhook.
+Click setting -> Integrations & Services -> Add Service Search for Jenkins (Github) and press enter
+Att jenkins git-webkooh url

+Go back to jenkins

 If ok scroll to bottom and hit save.

 ## Nodejs integration
 Ensure that Node JS plugin is installed.